SK1Y101/sk1y101.github.io/_unlisted/TransitProjectPaper.md

     </div>
 </div>
 <div class="caption">
-    <fig>[{{ inclinedtransit }}]</fig> How the orbital inclination affects the length of a transit.
+    **Figure {{ inclinedtransit }}.** How the orbital inclination affects the length of a transit.
 The axis scale is in stellar radii, and it can be seen in this configuration that a transit would only be visible if the relative inclination were in the region of ±1 degree.
 </div>

 ### Transit timing